-An ISP like Gmail or Yahoo receive a huge amount of emails each day, each hour, even each second and during big marketing seasons like Black Week and Christmas the volumes are increased even more, much more.
+An ISP* like Gmail or Yahoo receive a huge number of emails each day, each hour, even each second and during big marketing seasons like Black Week and Christmas the volumes are increased even more, much more.

-The ISPs mission is always to pick the good from bad and make sure that their customers (your recipients) only get “wanted” emails in their inboxes.
+The ISPs' mission is always to pick the good from bad and make sure that their customers (your recipients) only get “wanted” emails in their inboxes.
 Therefore, an email will first go through a qualification stage where your sender reputation and the recipient's engagement in your prior emails are two important factors.
 After this, your messages will be allowed to the mailboxes.
 The emails will be let in rapidly, set on hold for a certain time or be let in through a narrower path (less emails per time unit) depending on the recipient activity and the quality of your list.

-So to summarize how you can influence the email sending process:
+To summarize how you can influence the email sending process:

 Good recipient activity and good list quality = better mailbox placement and faster delivery